Overig

 Cast iron is suitable for all heat sources

-The heat source you use influences the type of pans you can use.
-Many pans cannot be used on every stove or hob.
-You can make it easy for yourself with a cast iron pan.
-A cast iron pan is suitable for all heat sources.
+The heat source you use affects the type of pans you can use.
+Many pans aren't suitable for every stovetop or cooktop.
+A cast iron pan makes things easier for you, as it's suitable for all heat sources.

 Cooking at high temperatures